 6. Do you feel respected in your workplace?

 Respect is one of the most important factors in the workplace.
 If your employees don’t feel respected in the workplace, their morale will surely be dwindling.
 It is important organizations treat their employees with utmost dignity.
 Through this employee morale survey, organizations can know if their employees feel the same way.

 7. What is the relationship you share with your supervisor or manager?

 A health care survey relation with supervisors or managers is a sign of high morale.
 If your employees respond positively to this question, there is little to worry about, but if the response to this question is negative then the organization needs to pull up their socks and think of bringing a paradigm shift to the workplace culture.

 8. Do you feel your organization cares about you?

 Keeping your employees happy is one way of showing concern.
 If for some reason your employees feel they are not taken care of by the organization they will not reciprocate the feeling of belonging to the organization.
-If you want your employees to be concerned towards the goals of the organization, take the first step by caring for your employees.
+If you want your employees to be concerned about the goals of the organization, take the first step by caring for your employees.

-Top level management in many organizations has started implementing an open door policy, where employees can go and speak the truth and still be confident that it won’t lead to anything drastic, like the employee losing his/her job.
+Top-level management in many organizations has started implementing an open-door policy, where employees can go and speak the truth and still be confident that it won’t lead to anything drastic, like the employee losing his/her job.
 Communication needs to be transparent, without biases and fear.